These vegetarian black bean nachos are topped with a creamy cheese sauce to ensure tasty goodness in every bite!

 Serve.
 To serve these nachos any dish with sides will work - you want to be sure the cheese isn't running off the plate.
 I prefer splitting it into two or three servings but they can also be served in one large dish.
 You'll finish these nachos off by topping them with the tangy cilantro-lime sauce, some pico de Gallo, and diced avocados giving you the perfect vegetarian nachos!

 So, invite some friends over, whip up some of these black bean nachos and turn on the game.
 It will be a great Sunday Funday!

 Mini Gratin Pans – These little pans are one of my kitchen favorites.
-They are great for individual frittatas, pasta dishes or for breaking servings of things like these nachos into multiples so you can place at different spots or serve at different times without too much additional effort.
+They are great for individual frittatas, pasta dishes, or for breaking servings of things like these nachos into multiples so you can place them at different spots or serve at different times without too much additional effort.

 OXO Good Grips Potato Masher - I like this masher with the open wire curves as it works for mashing everything from potatoes to beans to cauliflower.

 For the black beans:

 - 1 tablespoon olive oil

 - 1 15 oz can black beans, rinsed and drained